pharjehs90/Amazon-Product-Review-Analysis/README.md

   *  Some categories offer high discounts, but their average ratings are not necessarily higher.
 This means price cuts alone don’t always translate      to customer satisfaction.

 ## Recommendation
-  	Focus marketing efforts on high-performing categories: Electronics and Books 	Monitor and possibly relist low-rated products (<3 stars) 	Keep price points competitive in the ₹200–₹500 range for volume 	Leverage discounts strategically, as they don’t always improve ratings and engagement 	Target categories with high review counts and high ratings, they are likely to perform better
+  	Focus marketing efforts on high-performing categories

+  	Monitor and possibly relist products that are low-rated (<3 stars)

+  	Keep price points competitive in the ₹200–₹500 range for volume

+  	Leverage discounts strategically, as they don’t always improve ratings and engagement

+  	Target categories with high review counts and high ratings, they are likely to perform better